NuGet/docs.microsoft.com-nuget/docs/create-packages/Creating-a-Package.md

 For details on declaring dependencies and specifying version numbers, see [Package versioning](../reference/package-versioning.md).
 It is also possible to surface assets from dependencies directly in the package by using the `include` and `exclude` attributes on the `dependency` element.
 See [.nuspec Reference - Dependencies](../reference/nuspec.md#dependencies).

 Because the manifest is included in the package created from it, you can find any number of additional examples by examining existing packages.
-A good source is the global package cache on your machine, the location of which is returned by the following command:
+A good source is the *global-packages* folder on your computer, the location of which is returned by the following command:

 ```cli
 nuget locals -list global-packages